 - Percentage of sales reps achieving 100% quota: Each sales representative has a daily or monthly goal.
 This can be expressed either as total emails sent out every day/month or as the total number of leads or opportunities that converted into paying customers.
 By measuring how close each representative came to his goal is a way of evaluating how productive he was.

 Revenue Gain Metrics

-By integrating Salesforce data with other Financial Services like Stripe you can also measure:
+By integrating sales data with other financial cloud services like Stripe, you can also measure:

 - Total Revenue: The ultimate sales KPI that instantly translates selling efforts into value.
 It can also work as a motivator for the sales team.